Dependent Arising: Owl & Lemming

 City of Lake Oswego, 2nd and A St.

-This bronze sculpture celebrates the interdependence of all beings.
+This bronze sculpture honors the interdependence of all beings.
 Lemming is scaled larger to show its equal position to owl in the ecosystem.
-My aim is that the visceral experience of drifting one's hands along the smooth lines and curves of both lemming and owl will speak to viewers, consciously or subconsciously, of the interrelationship and equal importance regardless of assumed power differentials, that all beings inhabit in the give and take of survival.
-In Yup’ik and other Native cultures, there is no independent existence, only interconnection.
+Dependent Arising: Owl & Lemming speaks to the interrelationship and equal importance regardless of assumed power differentials, that all beings inhabit in the give and take of survival.
+In this worldview, there is no independent existence, only interconnection.

 Immersed